DEH10/final-project-DEH10/README.md

 <img src="https://img.shields.io/badge/Final-Project-white" alt="Platform">

 Welcome to HelpHub, a platform designed to connect volunteers with charities in their local area.
-The colored links access individual wireframes

 ## Pages: (individual views)